/user/kayd @ devops :~$ cat sed-in-ci-cd-pipelines.md

 sed -i -E "s|^( tag: ).*|\1${{ github.ref_name }}|" helm/values.yaml

 A trivial amount of CI time, every deploy.
 When something goes wrong much later, the diff is right there in the log next to the failing step.
-I have searched for those diffs in the small hours enough times to never skip them.
+That record is worth far more than the seconds it costs.

 For bigger scripts (multiple sed commands, ranges, deletions), write the planned changes to a temp file and diff that.
 The build log then shows the final state: